dvdwllc/stomping-grounds/README.md

-A location recommendation engine.
+A <em>loc</em>ation <em>rec</em>ommendation engine.
 Combines location-based datasets such as crime statistics, school locations, restaurant locations, and user-defined points of interest, and produces a recommendation for where the user should search for a home or storefront.
-Currently contains for Baltimore city only.
+Currently contains data for Baltimore city only.

 This project is built on:
 <ul>